ptomato/talks/tc39-2021-12/README.md

 - Some TimeZone methods were missing brand checks
 - Left over from how these methods worked at one time
 - Some trickery with plain objects should no longer work:
+  - <span style="font-size:18px">Note: inheriting TimeZone still works as intended; this change affects only the case where you skip creating the internal slots</span>
 ```js
 const timeZone = Object.create(Temporal.TimeZone.prototype, {
   getPossibleInstantsFor() { ... },